-- a) Refers to a competitive method of procurement, which may include supplier or contractor pre-qualification, where suppliers are requested to submit bids in response to an advertisement requesting sealed tenders. - b) Generally used where: - i.
-More than one supplier or contractor are considered capable of meeting the requirement; - ii.
-The requirement can be precisely defined for which a clear or single solution exists; - iii.
-Bids can be submitted on a common pricing basis, and - iv.
-Best value for the Town can be achieved by an award selection made on the basis of the lowest bid that meets specifications. - c) The Purchasing Officer will coordinate the tendering process which includes: Tthe Tender process includes: - i.
-Contractor and supplier pre-qualification, (if applicable) - ii.
-Development of specifications and contract terms, - iii.
-Publication and solicitation of tenders, - iv.
-Receiving and opening of bids, and - v.
-Bid evaluation and selection. - d) The Tender documents will contain at least the following: - i.
-Name of the tender, closing date and time and contact person, - ii.
-Non-technical information that advises the potential bidders of the general terms and conditions that applies to the tender of goods and/or services, - iii.
-The requirement for bidder to provide either a performance guarantee/financial guarantee in the form of a bid deposit, irrevocable letter of credit, or bond (performance, labour, and/or material) - iv.
-Specifications detailing the nature, scope and extent of the goods and/or services required,
+- a) Refers to a competitive method of procurement, which may include supplier or contractor pre-qualification, where suppliers are requested to submit bids in response to an advertisement requesting sealed tenders - b) Generally used where: - i) More than one supplier or contractor are considered capable of meeting the requirement; - ii) The requirement can be precisely defined for which a clear or single solution exists; - iii) Bids can be submitted on a common pricing basis, and - iv) Best value for the Town can be achieved by an award selection made on the basis of the lowest bid that meets specifications. - c) The Purchasing Officer will coordinate the tendering process which includes: - i) Contractor and supplier pre-qualification, (if applicable); - ii) Development of specifications and contract terms; - iii) Publication and solicitation of tenders; - iv) Receiving and opening of bids, and - v) Bid evaluation and selection.

-- v.
-Tender form, which when properly completed and signed is a legal offer by the bidder to carry out the tendered work.
-The tender form should include an acknowledgement from the bidder that he has reviewed and understands all of the tender documents and is prepared and capable of carrying out the contemplated works. - vi.
-Notice, by the requesting department, Purchasing Officer, of the Request for Tender will be advertised on ebids & tenders which can be accessed via the in at least one local newspaper and/or the Town's web site. - e) The Department Director shall consider the relevant specifications, budget authorization, approval authority and terms and conditions for the purchase of goods, services or construction. - e)g) The Department Director, or delegate, with assistance from Tthe Purchasing Officer, in consultation with the Department Director or delegate shall prepare a report outlining a summary of the bids and recommend the award of the contract to the lowest responsive quote, subject to the specifications and contractor performance, - i.
-Where the value is under \$500,000 to the Department Director, Purchasing Coordinator and Chief Administrative Officer, for approval - ii.
-Where the value is over \$500,000 to Council, for approval. - f)h) With respect to all reports initiated for tenders, there shall be a report on the sources of financing, allocation of revenues, and other financial commentary as considered appropriate. - g)i)The Town reserves the right to accept or reject any submission.
+- d) The Tender documents will contain at least the following: - i) Name of the tender, closing date and time and contact person; - Non-technical information that advised the potential bidders of the general terms and conditions that applies to the tender of goods and/or services; - iii) The requirement for bidder to provide either a performance guarantee/financial guarantee in the form of a bid deposit, irrevocable letter of credit, or bond (performance, labour and/or material); - iv) Specifications detailing the nature, scope and extent of the goods and/or services required, and - v) Tender form, which when properly completed and signed is a legal offer by the bidder to carry out the tendered work.
+The tender form should include an acknowledgement from the bidder that he has reviewed and understands all of the tender documents and is prepared and capable of carrying out the contemplated works. - vi) Notice, by the Purchasing Officer, of the Request for Tender will be advertised on eBids & Tenders which can be accessed via the Town's web site. - e) The Department Director shall consider the relevant specifications, budget authorization, approval authority and terms and conditions for the purchase of goods, services or construction. - f) The Purchasing Officer, in consultation with the Department Director or delegate shall prepare a report outlining a summary of the bids and recommend the award of the contract to the lowest responsive quote, subject to the specifications and contractor performance, - i) Where the value is under \$500,000 to the Department Director, Purchasing Coordinator and Chief Administrative Officer, for approval - ii) Where the value is over \$500,000 to Council, for approval. - g) With respect to all reports initiated for tenders, there shall be a report on the sources of financing, allocation of revenues, and other financial commentary as considered appropriate. - h) The Town reserves the right to accept or reject any submission.

-3.6 REQUEST FOR PROPOSAL
+3.6 Request for Proposal